ZJUFanLab/scCATCH/README.md

 __Output__

-`clu_markers`A list include a new data matrix wherein genes are revised by official gene symbols according to NCBI Gene symbols (updated in Jan.
-10, 2020, [https://www.ncbi.nlm.nih.gov/gene](https://www.ncbi.nlm.nih.gov/gene)) and no matched genes and duplicated genes are removed as well as a data.frame containing potential marker genes of each selected cluster and the corresponding expressed cells percentage and average fold change for each cluster.
+`clu_markers`A list include a new data matrix wherein genes are revised by official gene symbols according to NCBI Gene symbols (updated in June 19, 2020, [https://www.ncbi.nlm.nih.gov/gene](https://www.ncbi.nlm.nih.gov/gene)) and no matched genes and duplicated genes are removed as well as a data.frame containing potential marker genes of each selected cluster and the corresponding expressed cells percentage and average fold change for each cluster.

 ### Cluster annotation